 It seems like a miracle to make Havasupai Falls reservations.
-If you end up not being able to get a permit and they are sold out for the year, it is recommended to continue checking back for cancellations.
+If you are unable to get a Havasu Falls permit and they are sold out for the year, it is recommended to continue checking back for cancellations.

-Try getting a permit for dates later in the year, October or November, not for the high season.
+Try getting a Havasu Falls permit for dates later in the year, October or November, not for the high season.
 Most noteworthy, you must check the cancellations page often.
-Even several times a day, because resignations appear quite often.
+Even several times a day because resignations appear quite often.
 But they require your quick decision.
-Above all, when you see the booking, do not hesitate, click and pay.
+Above all, when you see the booking, do not hesitate.
+Click and pay.
 Therefore thousands of people want to see Havasupai Waterfalls for the reason that this is a miracle of nature.

-Another option to get Havasu Falls permit is Havasupai Lodge.
+Another option to get a Havasu Falls permit is Havasupai Lodge.
 On June 1, reservations at Havasupai Lodge become available.
+Check the official website of the Tribe to make a reservation.
 Even if you can’t call on 1 June, remember to call often and check if there are any cancellations at Lodge.
-People reserve this places one year in advance, and often they have to resign, because of random reasons.
-Maybe if you are trying consequently you will be lucky.
+And People reserve these places one year in advance, and often they have to resign, because of random reasons.
+Maybe if you are trying, consequently you will be lucky.
 You might not get a permit this year.
 And you might not get one next year.
 But above all, keep trying!
-And if no luck with Havasu and you are nearby you can check tours to Grand Canyon, too.
+And if you have no luck with Havasu and are nearby, also check tours to Grand Canyon.

 Finally, we keep our fingers crossed!
 Good luck!